jmetzger/training-helm-en/helm/grundlagen/toplevel-objekte.md

-# Top-Level Objekt
+# Top-Level Variables (Built-in Variables)

 ## .Chart

- * Zieht alle Infomationen aus der Chart.yaml
+ * Shows all informaton of the Chart.yaml
- * Alle Eigenschaften fangen mit einem grossen Buchstaben, statt klein wie im Chart, z.B. .Chart.Name
+ * Alle properties start with a capital (although lower in Chart.yaml), e.g. .Chart.Name

 ## .Values

- * Ansprechen der Values bzw.
-Default Values
+ * Reading of data from  Values-File or  Default Values

 ## .Release

- * Ansprechen aller Eigenschaften aus der Release z.B.
-Release.Name
+ * Get specific properties from the Relese itself, e.g. Release.Name